History of the Macedonians (ethnic group): Arrival of the Slavs

-Arrival of the Bulgars
+Arrival of Kuber and the Sermesianoi

-Historical records document that in 682AD - 685AD a group of Bulgars led by a Bulgar called Kuber settled in the region of Keramisian plain, centred on the city of Bitola.
+Historical records document that in 682AD - 685AD a Bulgar ruler called Kuber and his subjects settled in the region of Keramisian plain, centred on the city of Bitola in that time part of the Byzantine Empire.
 Kuber was a chief, who was vassaled to the Avar Khagan.
-However, whilst he was certainly a Bulgar, he was made chief of a settlement consisting of the descendants of various peoples who had been subjegated by the Avars and actively re-settled in Sirmium, nearer to the Khanate's centre.
+However, whilst he was certainly a Bulgar, he was made chief of a settlement consisting of the descendants of various peoples who had been subjugated by the Avars and actively re-settled in Sirmium, nearer to the Khanate's centre.
 They may have consisted of Bulgars, Byzantine soldiers and mercenaries, Slavs and even Germanic peoples such as Gepids and Franks.
-They referred to themselves as Sermesianoi, and at 680 AD they rebelled against the Avars and departed from Sirmium.
+They referred to themselves as Sermesianoi, and at 680 AD they rebelled against the Avars and departed from Sirmium towards the Byzantine Empire.
+There is no more information of Kuber's life or the Sermesianoi.
+They had close contacts and may have merged with the Slavic tribe called Dragoviti, who were already established in the area.
 Some sources suggest Kuber was the brother of Khan Asparuh, who founded the Danubian Bulgarian state in 681, known as First Bulgarian Empire in southeastern Europe.
-They had close contacts and may have merged with the Slavic tribe called Dragoviti, who were already established in the area.

-In the following decades, these people launched campaigns against the Byzantine city of Salonica and established contacts with Danubian Bulgaria.
+According to Bulgarian historians in the following decades, these people launched campaigns against the Byzantine city of Salonica and established contacts with Danubian Bulgaria.
 By the early 9th century the lands that Kuber settled had been incorporated into the First Bulgarian Empire.
-The archaeologist from Macedonian Academy of Sciences and Arts, Professor Ivan Mikulčić, revealed the presence not only of the Kuber group, but the whole later Bulgar archaeological culture throughout Macedonia.
-He describes the traces of Bulgars in this region, which consist of typical fortresses, burials, various products of metallurgy and pottery (including the treasure of Erseke with supposed Bulgar origin or ownership), lead seals, minted from Kuber, amulets, etc. However, it is likely that these artifacts actually represent evidence of Avar presence in the region, which fits with known historiography.
+The archaeologist from Macedonian Academy of Sciences and Arts, Professor Ivan Mikulčić, revealed that in the region of Prilep graves were discovered which most likely belong to the Bulgar tribe Kutrigurs which were part of the Sermesianoi.
+However, Kuber planned an attack on Salonica which was discovered by the Byzantines and he and the Kutrigurs were banished from these parts and set out for the region of Northern Epirus to settle there.
+In Erseke and Vrap there was a treasure found with supposed Bulgar origin or ownership.
+However, it is likely that these artefact actually represent evidence of Avar presence in the region, which fits with known historiography.
 Truly, there were vast similarities between early Avar and Bulgar material culture found in Old Bulgaria.